LLM4AD: Large Language Models for Autonomous Driving -- Concept, Review, Benchmark, Experiments, and Future Trends: Real-Vehicle Experiments: On-Board VLM for Personalized Motion Control

-The field experiments\footnote{The experiments conducted in this study satisfy all local traffic guidelines and guarantee the safety of the participants.
-A human always sits in the driver’s seat of the autonomous vehicle to monitor its status and get ready to take over.} aim at validating the real-world performance of our personalized motion control system.
-We include three types of driving behaviors—accelerating, lane changing, and turning—to comprehensively validate control over steering, throttle, and braking.
-An overview of the test track and driving behaviors is shown in Fig. \ref{fig:test_track}.
+The field experiments\footnote{All experiments conducted in this study satisfy all local traffic guidelines and guarantee the safety of the participants.
+A human always sits in the driver’s seat of the autonomous vehicle to monitor its status and get ready to take over.} aim at validating the real-world performance of our personalized motion control system. \first{We include three types of driving behaviors (accelerating, lane changing, and turning) to comprehensively validate control over steering, throttle, and braking.} An overview of the test track and driving behaviors is shown in Fig. \ref{fig:test_track}.
 For both acceleration and lane change scenarios, a lead vehicle is positioned 30 $m$ ahead of the ego vehicle, accelerating from static to 45 $km/h$ with an acceleration of 1.26 $m/s^2$.
 In the acceleration scenario, the ego vehicle accelerates from a complete stop to reach 50 $km/h$.
 In the lane change scenario, the ego vehicle maintains 50 $km/h$ while overtaking the lead vehicle.
-For the intersection turning scenario, the ego vehicle navigates a curve with a radius of 23.89 $m$ at a constant speed of 30 $km/h$.
+For the intersection turning scenario, the ego vehicle navigates a curve with a radius of 23.89 $m$ at a constant speed of 30 $km/h$. \first{This study includes seven participants with diverse demographic characteristics.
+The participants consisted of 61.4\% male and 28.6\% female drivers, with ages ranging from 23 to 30 years (mean = 26.42, std = 3.24).
+Their driving experience varies considerably (mean = 6.42 years, std = 4.27 years).
+All participants hold valid U.S. driving licenses.}